Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/03-endpoint-detection/README.md

 ![VM Onboarded](../../screenshots/11-vm-onboarded.png)

 `mydfir` onboarded successfully to Defender for Endpoint.
-The first thing I noticed after onboarding was that the device already had a **Medium risk classification** — 2 active alerts and 1 incident — before I had deliberately run any attack simulations.
-This was expected: the device had been used to generate authentication telemetry in earlier phases, and some of that activity had already been classified as suspicious.
+The first thing I noticed after onboarding was that the device already had a **Medium risk classification**, 2 active alerts, and 1 incident before I had run any attack simulations.
+This was expected the device had been used to generate authentication telemetry in earlier phases, and some of that activity had already been classified as suspicious.

 Rather than dismissing this, I used it as a first investigation exercise.
 I opened the device timeline and reviewed what MDE had seen.
-This is a habit worth building: any new device onboarding should include a baseline review of what the endpoint already looks like before you declare it clean.
+This is a habit worth building because any new device onboarding should include a baseline review of what the endpoint already looks like before declaring it clean.

-The device details confirmed Windows 11 64-bit, Workgroup domain — a standalone workstation configuration, which is realistic for a test VM but worth noting because Workgroup devices don't benefit from domain-level Group Policy controls.
+The device details confirmed Windows 11 64-bit, Workgroup domain, a standalone workstation configuration, which is realistic for a test VM but worth noting because Workgroup devices don't benefit from domain-level Group Policy controls.

 ### ASR Rules via Intune